 - Wilson's disease

 - Cerebellar ataxia

-Follow with us the following medical article on Neurological Parkinson's disease to learn about the diagnosis, drug treatment and surgical procedures for the treatment of Parkinson's disease in Turkey.
+Follow the following medical article about Parkinson's disease with us to learn more Diagnosis, pharmacological treatment, and surgical procedures for the treatment of Parkinson's disease in Turkey.